magento/devdocs/src/cloud/docker/docker-config-blackfire-io.md

 You can add Blackfire.io to your {{site.data.var.mcd-prod}} environment to fully automate performance testing.

-Blackfire.io for Magento Cloud is a PHP profiler and automated performance testing tool that can be used in development, integration, staging, and production environments.
+Blackfire.io for Magento Cloud is a PHP profiler and automated performance testing tool for use in development, integration, staging, and production environments.
 It enables you to locate and investigate performance issues in your environment at the code level and creates a performance profile by tracking every PHP call, method, and SQL query performed by your code.
-Blackfire also digs deeper to provide granular performance analytics.

-{:.procedure}
+{:.bs-callout-warning}
 You must have a Blackfire license and account to use Blackfire.io with {{site.data.var.ece}} projects.
 See [Blackfire.io for Magento Cloud][].

+{:.procedure}
+To add Blackfire.io to your project configuration:

 1. Add the following Blackfire.io configuration to the `runtime:extensions` section of the `.magento.app.yaml` file.